YINI-lang/YINI-spec/YINI-Specification.md

 ```

-> **Note:** A parser may optionally support strict and lenient modes, where trailing commas are either disallowed or accepted.
+> A parser may optionally support strict and lenient modes, where trailing commas are either disallowed or accepted.

 **Syntax Rule**